Real Estate in Stavanger, Norway

 When we asked expats what advice they would give a foreigner before buying a property in Stavanger, they said:

 "When buying property in Stavanger, it is important to be aware of the local laws and regulations.
 It is also important to research the local market and be aware of the current market trends.
 It is also important to be aware of the taxes and fees associated with buying property in Norway, as well as any restrictions on foreign ownership.
 Additionally, it is important to be aware of the local infrastructure and amenities, as well as the availability of public transportation.
-Finally, it is important to be aware of the local culture and customs, as well as any potential language barriers," said one person in Stavanger.
+Finally, it is important to be aware of the local culture and customs, as well as any potential language barriers," explained one person living in Stavanger, Norway.

 Are foreigners allowed to own property in Stavanger?